2.3 Pilot Items and Pacing Strategy

 Key Takeaways

-• The safest pacing strategy is to answer every item as if it counts.
+• The safest pacing strategy is to answer every item seriously while reserving time for longer scenarios and technology-enhanced items.

 Pilot Items Are Part of the Test Experience

 Trying to spot pilot items creates two problems.
-First, it wastes time that should be spent on assessment decisions.
-Second, it can tempt the candidate to give less effort to an item that appears unfamiliar.
-On a computerized adaptive exam, item difficulty and item purpose are not things the candidate can safely interpret during the appointment.
-Focus on what the stem gives you and what the EMR should do next.
+First, it burns time that belongs to assessment decisions.
+Second, it tempts a candidate to give weak effort to an unfamiliar item that may actually be scored.
+On an adaptive exam, you cannot interpret item difficulty or purpose reliably during the appointment.
+Focus only on what the stem gives you and what the EMR should do next.
+Remember that every item is scored dichotomously: you get full credit for a correct response and no credit for a partially correct response, so there is no partial-credit reason to linger.

 Pilot-item realityCandidate response

-30 unscored pilot items are includedExpect some items that may feel unfamiliar or experimental
+30 unscored pilot items are embeddedExpect some items that feel unfamiliar or experimental

-Pilot status is not labeledDo not spend time guessing which items count
+Pilot status is never labeledDo not spend time guessing which items count

-Total exam length is 90-110 itemsBuild stamina for the full range
+Total exam length is 90-110 itemsBuild stamina for the full adaptive range

 Time limit is 1 hour 45 minutesKeep a steady pace and avoid long stalls